JacksonBurns/fastprop/paper/paper.md

 For this study an 80/10/10 random splitting is repeated four times on the dataset since no analogous split to the reference study can be determined.
 Chemprop takes 16 minutes and 55 seconds to run on this dataset and achieves only 0.824 $\pm$ 0.020 accuracy and 0.898 $\pm$ 0.022 AUROC.
 `fastprop` takes only 1 minute and 54 seconds (1 minute and 39 seconds for descriptor calculation) and is competitive with the reference study in performance, achieving a 88.2 $\pm$ 3.7% accuracy and 0.935 $\pm$ 0.034 AUROC.
-The purely model falls far behind these methods with a 71.8 $\pm$ 6.6% accuracy and 0.824 $\pm$ 0.052 AUROC, as expected.
+The purely linear QSPR model falls far behind these methods with a 71.8 $\pm$ 6.6% accuracy and 0.824 $\pm$ 0.052 AUROC.
 <!--
 [07/26/2024 04:08:23 PM fastprop.descriptors] INFO: Descriptor calculation complete, elapsed time: 0:01:39.167050
 [07/26/2024 04:08:38 PM fastprop.cli.train] INFO: Displaying validation results: